KassieZ/doris/docs/en/docs/data-operate/import/import-way/load-json-format.md

 under the License.
 -->

-# JSON format data import
+# JSON Format Data Import

 Doris supports importing data in JSON format.
 This document mainly describes the precautions when importing data in JSON format.

-## Supported import methods
+## Supported Import Methods

 Currently, only the following import methods support data import in JSON format: